WAMV (Illinois): Comparative hearings for a successor

 WAMV's closure marked the beginning of years of hearings and competing applications to return the 1490 kHz frequency to use in East St. Louis.
 A new East St. Louis Broadcasting Company applied for the frequency in February 1965 and was joined by Metro-East Broadcasting.
 At the start of 1969, FCC hearing examiner Isadore A. Honig proposed the grant of the station to East St. Louis Broadcasting.
 In finding in favor of East St. Louis, Honig noted the "unusually poor" broadcast record of Metro-East principal Harmon I. Moseley, who had been found of "irresponsible conduct" in his time running KAAB in Hot Springs, Arkansas, where he once attacked other local stations on the air.
 Later in 1969, however, the FCC review board reversed the hearing examiner's ruling and granted Metro-East's application, saying that Moseley was a relatively small stockholder in the applicant.
-The hearing proceedings finally ended on September 29, 1971, when the FCC granted the East St. Louis application; their WESL went on the air July 10, 1972, more than eight years after WAMV ceased operations.
+The hearing proceedings finally ended on September 29, 1971, when the FCC granted the East St. Louis application; their WESL went on the air July 10, 1972, more than eight years after WAMV ceased operations. the station's license was deleted by the Federal Communications Commission on March 20, 2020.

 The FM frequency took far less time to return.
 On May 13, 1966, the Our Lady of the Snows Shrine of Belleville, Illinois, put WMRY on the air.